-Bjarne Stroustrup wanted to combine the best of the both the language and create a more powerful language that could support object-oriented programming features and that are –
+C++ is an Object-Oriented Programming language.
+This language developed by Bjarne Stroustrup at BELL Lab in 1980’s.
+He wanted to combine the best of both languages.
+It creates a more powerful language that could support object-oriented programming features and that is:

-The most important facilities that C++ adds on to C are classes, inheritance, function overloading and operator overloading.
+The most important facilities that C++ adds to C are classes, inheritance, function overloading and operator overloading.
 These features enable the creation of abstract data types, inheritance and polymorphism.
-Thereby making C++ is a truly object-oriented language.
+Thereby making C++ a truly object-oriented language.

 The object-oriented features in C++ allow programmers to build large programs with clarity, extensibility and ease of maintenance, incorporating the spirit and efficiency of C. The addition of new features has transformed C from a language that currently facilitates the top-down, structured design that provides bottom-up, object-oriented design.

 Applications of C++: